projectcalico/calicoctl/docs/calicoctl/checksystem.md

 This sections describes the `calicoctl checksystem` commands.

-Read the [calicoctl user guide](../calicoctl.md) for a full list of calicoctl commands.
+Read the [calicoctl command line interface user guide](../calicoctl.md) for a full list of calicoctl commands.

 ## Displaying the help text for 'calicoctl checksystem' commands